sgrif/diesel.rs-website/src/guides/getting-started.md

 This automatically finds the right binary for your system.

-Alternatively you can manually install diesel cli by using `cargo install:`
+Alternatively you can manually install the Diesel CLI by using `cargo install:`

 ::: code-block